scrapinghub/frontera/docs/source/topics/frontier-backends.rst

 :class:`sqlalchemy.FIFO <frontera.contrib.backends.sqlalchemy.FIFO>` will use the same logic but with different storage engines.

-All these backend variations are using the same :class:`CommonBackend <frontera.contrib.backends.CommonBackend>` class.
+All these backend variations are using the same :class:`CommonBackend <frontera.contrib.backends.CommonBackend>` class implementing one-time visit crawling policy with priority queue.

 .. autoclass:: frontera.contrib.backends.CommonBackend